 SCOE’s Human Resources department serves as a professional resource for districts regarding employment issues and is committed to providing services that help Sonoma County schools meet their human resources needs.

 SCOE provides an administrator recruiting service for districts seeking principals and school boards seeking candidates to fill superintendent vacancies.
 We work collaboratively with contracting districts throughout the recruitment process to ensure that local needs are met and all stakeholders have input to the process.
 All administrative details – application processing, placement of advertisements, interview scheduling, reference checking – can be handled by SCOE staff.
 If a new administrator is selected for a district, SCOE can provide a mentor to ease the transition to this critically important role.
-See this brochure (pdf) or contact John Laughlin, 524-2729 or firstname.lastname@example.org, for more information.
+Contact John Laughlin, 524-2729 or firstname.lastname@example.org, for more information.

 Teacher Induction Program

 The North Coast Teacher Induction Program provides support to new teachers and individuals seeking to become teachers.
 It is a regional consortium serving Del Norte, Humboldt, Lake, Marin, Mendocino, Monterey, Napa, Nevada, Solano, and Sonoma counties.
 The NCBTP office is housed at SCOE.
 Note that the Teacher Induction Programs were previously known as Beginning Teacher Support and Assessment, or BTSA.

 Call (800) 228-5453 to contact or make an appointment with a California State Teachers Retirement System (CalSTRS) counselor.
 STRS counselors have offices at the Sonoma County Office of Education, but they are contacted via the 800 number.